Antitrust and Tech companies

 that publisher to police Amazon's content.

-won't cover traditional shipping charges for two orders a month.
+shipping charges for two orders a month.
+So Prime would appear to be

 Mostly, Amazon is seen as providing relatively lower prices for